 - If at any point, you think that you don’t feel anything, its okay.
 Awareness of the subtle muscles comes slowly, but if you do have any muscles that are stressed, it won’t be hard to feel those.

 - Work your way up to your chest, which is a tricky muscle to engage in any case.
-Let your chest and rib-cage collapse inward and take out any effort in keeping them up.
+Expand your chest on the inhale and let your chest and rib-cage collapse inward on the exhale.
+Take out any effort in keeping them up.

 - Start at the wrists and work your way up the arm to the shoulder.
 Flexing the wrists and rotating the arm will tense or release the whole arm.